Minimal models for K\"ahler threefolds: Subvarieties of K ahler threefolds

 From now on suppose that $K_X$ is pseudoeffective.
 By \cite[Thm.3.12]{Bou04} we have a divisorial Zariski decomposition\footnote{The statements in \cite{Bou04} are for complex compact manifolds, but generalise immediately to our situation: take $\holom{\mu}{X'}{X}$ a desingularisation, and let $m \in \N$ be the Cartier index of $K_X$.
 Then $\mu^* (mK_X)$ is a pseudoeffective line bundle with divisorial Zariski decomposition $\mu^* (mK_X)= \sum \eta_j S_j' + N(mK_X)'$.
 The decomposition of $K_X$ is defined by the push-forwards $\mu_* (\frac{1}{m} \sum \eta_j S_j')$ and $\mu_* (\frac{1}{m} N(mK_X)')$.
 Since a prime divisor $D \subset X$ is not contained in the singular locus of $X$, the decomposition has the stated properties.}

-where the $S_j$ are integral surfaces in $X$, the coefficients $\lambda_j \in \R^+$ and $N(K_X)$ is a pseudoeffective $\R$-divisor which is nef in codimension one \cite[Prop.2.4]{Bou04}, that is for every surface $S \subset X$ the restriction $N(K_X)|_S$ is pseudoeffective.
+where the $S_j$ are integral surfaces in $X$, the coefficients $\lambda_j \in \R^+$ and $N(K_X)$ is a pseudoeffective class which is nef in codimension one \cite[Prop.2.4]{Bou04}, that is for every surface $S \subset X$ the restriction $N(K_X)|_S$ is pseudoeffective.

 \begin{lemma} Let $X$ be a normal $\Q$-factorial compact K\"ahler threefold with at most terminal singularities such that $K_X$ is pseudoeffective.
 Let $S$ be a surface such that $K_X|_S$ is not pseudoeffective.
 Then $S$ is one of the surfaces $S_j$ in the divisorial Zariski decomposition \eqref{Bdecomposition} of $K_X$.
-Moreover $S=S_j$ is projective and uniruled. \end{lemma}
+Moreover $S=S_j$ is Moishezon, moreover any desingularisation $\hat S_j$ is a uniruled projective surface. \end{lemma}

 \begin{proof} Suppose first that $S \neq S_j$ for every $j \in \{ 1, \ldots, r \}$.
 Then we have

 Since $N(K_X)|_S$ is pseudoeffective, we see that $K_X|_{S}$ is pseudoeffective, a contradiction.
 Thus we have $S=S_j$ for some $j$ and (up to renumbering) we can suppose that $S=S_1$.
 We have